 When we realize that true eros desires an I-Thou union, we see that Game is actually hostile to eros because it teaches the man to regard his partner as an It to be manipulated rather than a Thou to be communicated with.

-As I mentioned in one of my very first posts, I’ve been married to my wife for 16 years now and we have grown so close over the years that friends and relatives often tease that we are really one entity.
+As I mentioned in one of my very first posts, I’ve been married to my wife for over a decade and a half now and we have grown so close over the years that friends and relatives often tease that we are really one entity.
 Even so, there have been times where our marriage has been under strain.
 Even at its worst it has never been the kind of truly difficult marriage that I often read about though.
 The first difficult period came fairly early in our marriage.
 My wife was still in school and I had slipped into a more beta frame.
 The combination of my increased betaness and her being surrounded by other men created some strain on our marriage.
 She fitness tested me with some regularity, and while I generally passed them I didn’t always come through with flying colors.
 During this period my wife actually figured out part of what was going on.
 She would lay into me for something trivial, and after a period of trying to placate her I would eventually find something else to do which was away from her.
 My thought process wasn’t to try to game her, but I figured why hang around the apartment for the weekend to get bitched out when I could be hunting or fishing instead?
 On the weekends where she wasn’t testing me we were very close and I would stick around.
 Then at some point she would test again and I’d be out the door with a gun or a fishing rod.
 She actually figured out the pattern at some point and came to me about it.
 She said she would get into a mood where she felt absolutely compelled to piss me off.
 Every cell in her body was telling her she would feel better if only she provoked a fight.
 Then she would do it, and I’d be out the door.
 Once the fight was started but especially once I had left she felt miserable.
 So she made a conscious effort not to give in to the urge; we fought less and as a result spent much more time together.

 After that things improved a great deal, and by normal standards we had a very good marriage.
 However, for the first seven of the last ten years she was telling me she didn’t feel loved.
 This was maddening to me because no matter what I tried it didn’t help.
 I knew enough game intuitively to not go overboard on flowers, cards, etc, but when I surprised her with those it still didn’t help.
 She is a natural leader so I also tried letting her make more of the decisions; any time an opportunity came up I would make it a point to defer to her preference to show her that I loved her.
 This only made the problem worse, although I didn’t make the connection at the time.
 This wasn’t an acute problem, but it was a chronic one and I absolutely hated it when she brought it up because nothing I could do would make her happier.
 She knew I loved her, but she didn’t feel it the way she wanted to.
 It of course was equally frustrating for her as well because she kept telling me something was wrong and I wasn’t making it better.